 Ballistic-rated eye protection has become a mainstay of today’s armed forces.
 In fact, the use of tactical eyewear has trickled down into many non-military applications as well.

-What is ballistic & tactical eyewear, & how does it differ from other eyewear?
+What is ballistic & tactical eyewear?
+How does it differ from other eyewear?

-In basic terms, ballistic refers to a free-moving object, such as a missile or cannon, fired from a fixed site.
+Basically, ballistic refers to a free-moving object, such as a missile or cannon, fired from a fixed site.
 The term tactical relates to the activity, such as intelligence gathering or combat, that supports military operations.
 Ballistic and tactical eyewear protects wearers from the dangers associated with these and similar situations.

-The U.S. Military has issued rigorous ballistic tests that safety eyewear and sunglasses worn by military personnel have to pass.
-These tests, conducted in a field environment, include subjecting eyewear to projectiles at over four times the velocity of standard ANSI Z87.1 testing, the standard for industrial safety eyewear.
+The U.S. Military issued rigorous ballistic tests that protective eyewear worn by military personnel have to pass.
+These tests are conducted in a field environment that involves subjecting eyewear to projectiles at over four times the velocity of standard ANSI Z87.1 testing, the standard for industrial safety eyewear.

-(Note: In the European military, standards are set up a bit differently with the European EN166 standard identifying four levels of ballistic protection.)
+For more information on MCEP Standards, see Understanding U.S. Military Eye Protection (MCEP) Standards.
+Note that in the European military, standards are set up a bit differently with the European EN166 standard identifying four levels of ballistic protection.

 How great is the need for ballistic and tactical eyewear in the military?

 The Official Homepage of the United States Army illustrated in Eye doctors teach combat trauma management the tremendous need for ballistic and tactical eyewear protection for individuals in the armed forces.

 - Combat ocular trauma has stabilized due to widely implemented eye protection in the military.